danielw2904/Austria-COVID-19/README.md

 ![Table Austria bundeslands confirmed cases](./images/states-cases-table.png)

-#### Forecast of increase in infections
+### Forecast of increase in infections

-- Assumes no significant change to mitigation measures
+- **Assumes no significant change to mitigation measures**
+  - Given [the announcement on 2020-03-13 by the Austrian Government](https://www.derstandard.at/jetzt/livebericht/2000115687827/neue-massnahmen-sollen-ausbreitung-des-coronavirus-eindaemmen?responsive=false), this is not a valid assumption.
 - Credit to [Hans Fangohr](https://github.com/fangohr/coronavirus-2020) for the methodology

 [table1]: start